cinchy-co/Documentation/data-syncs/supported-data-sync-sources/file-based-sources/fixed-width-file.md

-# Fixed width file
+# Fixed-width file

 ## Overview

-Fixed width text files are special cases of text files where the format is specified by column widths, pad character and left/right alignment.
+Fixed-width text files are special cases of text files where the format is specified by column widths, pad character and left/right alignment.
 Column widths are measured in units of characters.
-For example, if you have data in a text file where the first column **always** has exactly 10 characters, and the second column has exactly 5, the third has exactly 12 (and so on), this would be categorized as a fixed width text file.
+For example, if you have data in a text file where the first column **always** has exactly 10 characters, and the second column has exactly 5, the third has exactly 12, this would be categorized as a fixed-width text file.

-If a text file follows the rules below it is a fixed width text file:
+If a text file follows the rules below it is a fixed-width text file:

 * Each row (paragraph) contains one complete record of information.
 * Each row contains one or many pieces of data (also referred to as columns or fields).